bioconda/bioconda.github.io/_sources/developer/ci-inventory.rst.txt

 .. datechanged:: 2024-07-05
    Start using ``osx-arm64`` in bulk and recipe tests

+.. datechanged:: 2025-05-16
+   Now using GitHub Actions, instead of Azure for PRs.
+Nightly runs on all platforms.

 This page documents the various moving parts that, together, make Bioconda work.
 We rely on a mixture of free services to spread the workload and to maintain flexibility over the long term in case a service becomes unusable.